DaveBullet1050/BatoceraHelpers/README/Controller Reference README.md

 # Controller Reference

-This page documents how I've configured the 2 Zero delay "DragonRise" decoders on my system.
+This page documents how I've configured the 2 USB-zero delay "Dragonrise" branded decoders on my system.
+These were sourced from AliExpress.
+I went for the cheapest I could find.
+They work well!

 Looking at the back of the Pi 3b+, I simply plugged them into the top left (player 1) and top right (player 2) USB ports.
 I've never had a problem with them "switching" and mucking up the order of player 1 or 2 on reboot.  (i.e. they seem to be sticky).